TRAIL ETIQUETTE AND SKILLS

 On the top right of the graph are two buttons.
 By tapping the buttons, the forecast moves ahead two days, twice.

-USE YOUR PHONE FOR NAVIGATION
+USING YOUR PHONE FOR NAVIGATION

-Take an image of what the junction looks like when you are on the return hike.
+When you come to trail intersections, junctions, Y’s, etc., take an image of what the junction looks like when you are on the return hike.

 When hiking in the Washington Scablands, the terrain is way different then in the mountains.
 Terrain features look the same and usually strange.